CALL ACE 954-953-5861

 Motor Vehicles

 We rely on our motor vehicles – cars, SUVs, trucks, motorcycles – to get around and transport goods.
 Many of us are in our vehicles daily, driving alongside other vehicles.
 A malfunction of one vehicle can cause a driver to lose control and crash, possibly involving other cars.
+If you can show that a vehicle had a defective part that led to the accident and injuries, you can file a claim against that part manufacturer in different scenarios, such as:

 • It was your vehicle that malfunctioned, and you suffered injuries